IC 292 - Spiral Galaxy in Perseus

 Apparent size of IC 292The following table reports IC 292 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 292 is a visual representation of it.

 Digitized Sky Survey image of IC 292

 The image below is a photograph of IC 292 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 292 - Spiral Galaxy is classified as Spiral (SAcd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 292 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 292 - Spiral Galaxy in Perseus is classified as Spiral (SAcd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 292 - Spiral Galaxy in Perseus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 292

 Celestial coordinates for the J2000 equinox of IC 292 are provided in the following table: